ycechungAI/goose/documentation/docs/getting-started/using-extensions.md

 <Tabs groupId="interface">
   <TabItem value="ui" label="Goose Desktop" default>
-  1. Click `...` in the top right corner of the Goose Desktop.
+  1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar.
-  2. Select `Advanced Settings` from the menu.
+  2. Click the `Extensions` button on the sidebar.
   3. Under `Extensions`, you can toggle the built-in extensions on or off.
   </TabItem>